microsoft/playwright/docs-src/api-body.md

 await page.mouse.click(box.x + box.width / 2, box.y + box.height / 2);
 ```

-#### method ElementHandle.check
+## method: ElementHandle.check
-- `options` <[Object]>
-  - %%-input-force-%%
-  - %%-input-no-wait-after-%%
-  - %%-input-timeout-%%
 - returns: <[Promise]> Promise that resolves when the element is successfully checked.

 This method checks the element by performing the following steps:
 1. Ensure that element is a checkbox or a radio input.
 If not, this method rejects.
-If the element is already checked, this method returns immediately.
+If the element is already checked,
+   this method returns immediately.
 1. Wait for [actionability](./actionability.md) checks on the element, unless `force` option is set.
 1. Scroll the element into view if needed.
 1. Use [page.mouse](#pagemouse) to click in the center of the element.